ArtsemiY/TomoBEAR-test/Tutorials.md

 First of all and most importantly you need to show tomoBEAR the path to the data and the processing folder.

+To run the tomoBEAR on the Ribosome data set.

 `  "general": {`
 `      "project_name": "Ribosome",`
 `      "project_description": "Ribosome EMPIAR 10064",`